diezcami/diezcami.github.io/README.markdown

+#Personal Blog
-This repo includes the source code of my personal blog powered by Octopress.
+This repository hosts and holds the source code of my personal blog, located at http://diezcami.github.io/blog.